 - Run only full loads of clothes in the washer.

-- Use microwave rather than oven for cooking.
+- Use a microwave rather than an oven for cooking.

-- Use a crock pot instead of oven and burners for cooking.
+- Use a slow cooker instead of an oven and burners for dinner.

-- Don’t prerinse dishes before putting in dishwasher.
+- Don’t pre-rinse dishes before putting them in the dishwasher.

-- Turn off dishwasher drying cycle, open door and air dry instead.
+- Turn off the dishwasher drying cycle; open the door and air-dry instead.